Carl A. Scott Memorial Fund

 - Be graduating with a social work degree from a bachelor or master’s degree program accredited by CSWE

-- Be enrolled full time during the period in which the grant is awarded (spring 2022)
+- Be enrolled full time during the period in which the grant is awarded (Spring 2024)

 - Have a demonstrated commitment to promoting equity and social justice

 The scholarships are targeted to but not limited to minority/BIPOC individuals.
 They can be awarded to a student only once.
-Sign up here to be notified once the application cycle is open.
+The application cycle is currently closed.
+Sign up here to be notified when the scholarship application cycle launches.

 Please direct all questions regarding the Carl A. Scott Book Scholarship to [email protected].